Documentation forSolarWinds Observability

 SolarWinds recommends you place all configuration in solarwinds-apm-config.json.

-Some configuration options can also be set through an environment variable or Java system property.
+Some configuration options can also be set through an environment variable or a Java system property.
 If an environment variable or system property can be used, it is listed in the description of the configuration option.

 The system properties used by the OpenTelemetry agent are prefixed with otel., while the system properties used by the custom distro have sw.apm. as a a prefix.